Skip to main content

 If your account is selected for a review, you'll receive a notification in the ARQ app and an email.
 You will be asked to share documents showing where your money comes from — such as salary, business income, inheritance or other sources.

-This article will guide you through what is an acceptable document to prove your income.
+This article will guide you through what an acceptable document is to prove your income.

 General tips